THEMATIC SEMINAR (NEAR AND MIDDLE EAST)

 Grades will be assigned according to the following criteria:

-D. Grades will be awarded in the presence of excellent knowledge and applied comprehension of the program.
+D. Honours will be awarded in the presence of excellent knowledge and understanding of the topics discussed; excellent ability to deepen and cross-link contents; excellent and effective communication skills.

 This subject deals with topics related to the macro-area "Human capital, health, education" and contributes to the achievement of one or more goals of U. N. Agenda for Sustainable Development